 April 6, 2016, Israel

-After my father's passing my brother Ethan was speaking to a rabbi, a friend of the family who knew us all very well.
-He knew all four brothers and my father.
+After my father's passing my brother Ethan was speaking to a rabbi in Los Angeles, a friend of the family who knew us all very well.
+He knew all four brothers and my dear father.

 One must be a different father to each of his children.
 To do so a father must read and understand each one of his children correctly.
-This takes wisdom.
+This takes wisdom of the heart.

 It is the same with a teacher.
-Each student is graded and evaluated differently, each student is taught differently.
-A tone of voice that is appropriate for one student may totally offend another.
+For a teacher is also a father to many.
+Each student is graded and evaluated different, each students is taught differently.
+A tone of voice that is appropriate for one student may be totally inappropriate and harmful to another.
 A word that will inspire one will offend another.
 The art of teaching is finding that which works for each person.
 Of course a student must also learn to understand the teacher.

-My mentor and friend Prof. Arthur Cohen told me years ago that my first guideline, my first goal, in teaching a seminar, is not to hurt anyone.
-I must admit this came as a shock to me.
+My mentor and friend, Professor Arthur Cohen told me years ago that my first guideline, my first goal, in teaching a seminar, is not to hurt anyone.
+I must admit this came to me as a shock at the time.

 Now there are those who want to be abused, there are those who feel if they go home without a few bruises they did not get their money's worth.
 There are those who get excited by this and are actually aroused by the sense of violence.
 But the question is, is that the best way to learn?